adickinson72/guard/STUB_CODE_REMEDIATION_PLAN.md

 - ✅ All "igu" references renamed to "guard" with backward compatibility

 ### Sprint 2 (P3)
-- ✅ Legacy code properly deprecated with warnings
+- ✅ Legacy code removed (no deprecation needed in pre-alpha)
 - ✅ MRs automatically assigned to cluster owners
 - ✅ Zero TODO comments in production code